Ndutaw/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-converts a number from base 10 to base 16> the number in base 10 is stored in the environment variable DECIMAL the script should diplay the number in base 16 followed by a new line
+converts a number from base 10 to base 16> the number in base 10 is stored in the environment variable DECIMAL the script should diplay the number in base 16 followed by a new line encodes and decodes text using the rot13 encryption.assume ASCII